microsoft/VoTT/README.md

 -----------
 <a name="review"></a>
 ## How to Review & Improve a CNTK Object Detection Model
- 1. Train model using [Object Detection using FastRCNN](https://github.com/Microsoft/CNTK/wiki/Object-Detection-using-Fast-R-CNN#train-on-your-own-data)<br> **Note: The data is already in CNTK format you do not have to run C1_DrawBboxesOnImages.py or C2_AssignLabelsToBboxes.py**
+ 1. Train model with [Object Detection using FastRCNN](https://github.com/Microsoft/CNTK/wiki/Object-Detection-using-Fast-R-CNN#train-on-your-own-data)<br> **Note: The data is already in CNTK format you do not have to run C1_DrawBboxesOnImages.py or C2_AssignLabelsToBboxes.py**
  2. Load a new video that the model has not been trained on.
  3. Configure the tagging job specifying the following preferences
  4. Apply model to new video using Ctrl/Cmd + R